 Fuck Pizza Hut - an alternative to pizza in glasgow

-Paesano is by far the best pizza in Glasgow, situated on Miller Street in town and now on Great Western Road beside the uni campus (!!).
+Paesano is BY FAR the best pizza in Glasgow.
+Situated on Miller Street in town and now on Great Western Road beside the uni campus (!!).
 It's so good you only need to pay 6 quid for the margarita and it will taste a thousand times better than any shite meat deluxe you've ordered from Domino's.
 One of the few really good pieces of news in 2019 is that the good people of Paesano announced that they are turning their hands to pasta (!!!) with a new pasta restaurant called SUGO opening very soon in the city centre, so keep your eyes open for that!
 Other very good, notable pizza places include: Little Italy on Byres Road, which is the best Italian cafe with amazing pizza and authentic Italian radio, go for the 16 inch and choose any topping from the extensive list for a 10/10 pizza experience (also worth it for the pizza/renaissance inspired artwork).
 Mozza on Renfield Street is Tony Mac’s pizza branch-out and does really good sourdough pizzas for a fiver before 5pm!

 Dumpling Monkey and the Curry Pot cheap eats.

 Dumpling Monkey will change your life.
 You can spend £5 on some bomb noodle soup which will seriously fill you up, or you can spend £20 on some dumplings, a steamed bun, caramel bubble tea, ma po tofu, and pak choi in garlic sauce with enough left over for the subway home (you’ll need it).
 Curry Pot food is unreal plus it’s BYOB so bring a bottle of lambrini and impress your date.
 Both of the above are situated on Dumbarton Road at the bottom on Byres Road.